WHY IT MATTERS

 Bin the booze

-We all know alcohol is high in calories – but that’s not the only way it can sabotage good intentions.
+We all know alcohol is high in calories - but that’s not the only way it can sabotage good intentions.
 It triggers hunger, slaps down sleep quality and increases production of galanin, a brain chemical which increases cravings for fatty foods.
-Give yourself a two week booze ban and see your good intentions snap back into place.
+Give yourself a two-week booze ban and see your good intentions snap back into place.

 Balmy holiday evenings are blissful, but nipping late nights in the bud will benefit your body.
 Tiredness increases hunger hormones and studies show sleepy brains are more drawn to junk food.
-Work out how many hours snooze you need (for most of us, 7-8 is ideal) then work backwards, and make sure you’re in bed half hour before this time – for extra points turn your electronic devices off, as the light interferes with the production of melatonin, the sleep hormone.
-And if you need some extra energy, try The Fit Plus – a pre/intra-workout supplement that’s developed to help you get the most out of your workouts and snap you out of that post-holiday slumber.
+Work out how many hours snooze you need (for most of us, 7-8 is ideal) then work backwards, and make sure you’re in bed a half hour before this time - for extra points turn your electronic devices off, as the light interferes with the production of melatonin, the sleep hormone.
+And if you need some extra energy, try The Energy Booster – a pre/intra-workout supplement that’s developed to help you get the most out of your workouts and snap you out of that post-holiday slumber.